It takes courage to share parts of yourself and surrender to another that will hold space for it all.

 Specialties include: Women's issues, anxiety/depression, ACT, Parenting Coaching, adolescent/children, creative processing

-Melissa has an innate ability to connect and form relationships with people, specifically children.
-This ability has allowed her to work with children, adolescents, and families in different capacities for over 15 years.
+Melissa has an innate ability to connect and form relationships with people.
+This ability has allowed her to work with a variety of clients in different capacities for over 15 years.

-Melissa believes that every child, individual, and family is unique.
+Melissa believes that every client is unique.
 Her counseling approach is open, flexible, and adaptive to each person's needs depending on their expectations of treatment, the problem, and treatment goals.
 Through her work she strives to create a strong therapeutic connection with clients and develop a safe space where clients can share their story, gain an understanding of how their story has impacted them, and create a new reality that is more fulfilling.

 When Melissa is not working you can find her with her family, playing, reading, enjoying movie nights, and being outdoors.
 Melissa has a passion for people, art, music, and reading.

 Noel is finishing up her graduate studies at Mount Mary University with an emphasis in Clinical Mental Health Counseling.
 Noel is passionate about working with young adults and adults who need support though anxiety, life transitions, career counseling, self-esteem issues, and depression.
 Furthermore, Noel has experience working within group therapy settings with young teens and elderly individuals.
 Her goal is to create an integrative approach in therapy while focusing on clients’ strengths and overall wellness.
 In addition, it is her hope to create a space where her clients can feel authentic and safe.

 When Noel is not meeting with clients, she loves to hike in nature, try new coffee shops, and spend time with family.